 Attorney General Andrew M. Cuomo today announced the filing of …

-Boyland is accused of using illegal, strong arm tactics to make consumers pay up on their debts.
-At times, his callers would pose as police, threatening to have debtors arrested because they had fallen behind on their payments.
+Investigators said Boyland would often pose as a police officer, threatening to have debtors arrested because they had fallen behind on payments.